-Three Credits Barnum Both Semesters

-345. Pediatric Nursing Theory and Practicum - This course provides an opportunity to apply concepts of evidence-based pediatric nursing care for the neonate through the adolescent.
+Three Credits Barnum Both Semesters - 345.
+Pediatric Nursing Theory and Practicum This course provides an opportunity to apply concepts of evidence-based pediatric nursing care for the neonate through the adolescent.
 Emphasis will be placed on utilizing a variety of nursing roles in the provision of care to promote or restore optimal health.
 This course is a combination of theory and practicum experiences.
 Theory, two hours per week; practicum, twelve hours per week for a half semester.
 Prerequisites include Nursing 210, 222, 242, 255 and 260, and PSY 230.
 Prerequisites or corequisites include Nursing 310 and 320.
-Three Credits Barton Both Semesters

-360. Special Topics in Professional Nursing II - This course will explore additional selected topics common to nursing specialty practices such as, but not limited to, technology in nursing, emergency nursing, end of life care, and organ donation and transplantation.
+Three Credits Barton Both Semesters - 360.
+Special Topics in Professional Nursing II This course will explore additional selected topics common to nursing specialty practices.
 Prerequisites include Nursing 210, 255, 260 and 320.
-Two Credits Walter Spring Semester

-365. Adult Nursing Theory and Practicum - This course provides an opportunity to apply concepts of evidence-based adult nursing care.
+Two Credits Walter Spring Semester - 365.
+Adult Nursing Theory and Practicum This course provides an opportunity to apply concepts of evidence-based adult nursing care.
 Emphasis will be placed on utilizing a variety of nursing roles in the provision of care to promote or restore optimal health.
 This course is a combination of theory and practicum experiences.
 Theory, two hours per week; practicum, twelve hours per week for a half semester.
 Prerequisites include Nursing 210, 222, 242, 255, 260, 310, 320 and 335.
 Prerequisites or corequisites include PSY 230.
-Three Credits Garrett Both Semesters

-380. Nursing Research - A study of the nursing research process, with a focus on its integral relationship to nursing theory and practice.
+Three Credits Garrett Both Semesters - 380.
+Nursing Research A study of the nursing research process, with a focus on its integral relationship to nursing theory and practice.
 The professional nursing roles in critically evaluating, utilizing, and participating in nursing research will be emphasized.
 Prerequisites include Math 210, Nursing 210, 222, 242, 255, 260, 310 and 320, PSY 230, SOC 101, and at least two nursing theory and practicum courses.
 A prerequisite or corequisite is Nursing 360.
-Three Credits Dunn Spring Semester 385.
-Gerontological Nursing Theory and Practicum - This course provides an opportunity to apply concepts of evidence-based gerontological nursing care.
+Three Credits Dunn Spring Semester

+385. Gerontological Nursing Theory and Practicum - This course provides an opportunity to apply concepts of evidence-based gerontological nursing care.
 Emphasis will be placed on utilizing a variety of nursing roles in the provision of care to promote or restore optimal health.
 This course is a combination of theory and practicum experiences.
-Theory, two hours per week; practicum, twelve hours per week
+Theory, two hours per week; practicum, twelve hours per week for a half semester.
+Prerequisites include Nursing 210, 222, 242, 255 and 260.
 Prerequisites or corequisites include Nursing 310 and 320, and PSY 230.

 Three Credits Vincensi Both Semesters